 I’ve been playing around with that and the idea of unraveling an image.

-what painkillers can I take with flagyl Regarding that idea – unraveling an image, what do you mean by that and what are you most interested in exploring in your own work ?
+can I take doxycycline and birth control at the same time Regarding that idea – unraveling an image, what do you mean by that and what are you most interested in exploring in your own work ?

 It’s weird because I’m always going back and forth between making really personal work, or making work that’s mainly about form and color.
 I’m slowly introducing more aspects of my culture into my work.
 This is a conscious effort on my part, because I feel like I had avoided addressing my Persian-American background for years.
 I was born in America, and there are many aspects of the Persian culture that I have trouble integrating into my life.
 It’s also hard to fit in that culture — in fact, I barely speak the language — even though it’s such an important part of my identity.
 It’s difficult to express that.
 There’s a sense of pride, especially through my family, the biggest connector to my culture.
 I’m deeply connected to the women in my family, especially my mother.
 We’re close, although there’s a big cultural and generational gap between us.
 For instance, my grandmother is pretty spiritual, and in a lot of ways my mom is, too, and I’m definitely not.
 I can really see the differences between us.
 My idea of home is also, of course, super connected to my mother, like the way she decorates the house — the colors, the objects, the houseplants.
 Otherwise, I find it hard to connect to the culture, especially to the expectations it places on women, so there’s this deep, confusing isolation outside of home and family.
 I want to find new ways to express this.